-1 John 4:18; John 9:34; Mark 4:11; Deuteronomy 25:5
+Additional "outside can just be exclusion" references: John 9:34; Mark 4:11

 As I've already extensively described, Revelation uses numerous pointing references to other passages to drop hints to us that the wicked are a sacrifice and that their final end is ashes.
 With all this in mind, how would the ancient reader of Revelation have interpreted the elided verb?
 What tense would they have assumed?
 What meaning?
 Would they have understood it as exclusion or ongoing conscious existence?
 Assuming that they were catching all the hints that John lays down, I think the answer is very clear.
-They would have understood the wicked to be outside the city as "ashes", as in Malachi 3-4, to possibly "not live in the world to come", as in Targum Jeremiah 51, to possibly "sleep a Perpetual sleep and never wake up", as in the Hebrew Masoretic text of Jeremiah 51, to "not be able to keep their soul alive" as in Psalm 22, to "be no more" as in Psalm 37, and to be "devoured by fire" as in Psalm 21.
+They would have understood the wicked to be outside the city as "ashes", as in Malachi 3-4, to possibly

+"not live in the world to come", as in Targum Jeremiah 51, to possibly "sleep a Perpetual sleep and never wake up", as in the Hebrew Masoretic text of Jeremiah 51, to "not be able to keep their soul alive" as in Psalm 22, to "be no more" as in Psalm 37, and to be "devoured by fire" as in Psalm 21.
 These are all passages that we have evidence John is pointing to throughout Revelation.
 So it's clear that John's audience would have seen the wicked as "outside" of the city in whatever sense and for whatever duration that ashes would be literally physically outside the city under the soles of the feet of those passing by as in Malachi.
 They would have possibly also understood the wicked to be outside the city in the sense of exclusion, for a permanent duration.
 That would be exclusion without ongoing conscious existence.
 I say literally physically ashes, because there is no part of the highly symbolic Old Testament sacrificial system in which the Israelites were instructed to walk through the ashes of the sacrifices.
 Yet in Malachi 4, there they are walking through the ashes of the wicked "under the soles of their feet" in a way that has no parallel in the Old Testament sacrificial system.
-This is a painfully obvious hint that God's people will literally walk through the ashes of the wicked.
+This is a very clear hint that God's people will literally walk through the ashes of the wicked.
 This would likely be the way that the ancient audience of Revelation would have elided the verb to mean either past, present, or future.
 In that sense, John's not putting an actual verb there, allows the meaning of the verse to fully encompass all that I have just described, without eliminating the possibility of any of it.
 In that sense, John's word construction may have been a clever use of words, allowing him to say everything by saying nothing: "They are excluded outside the city because they no longer exist.
 They were outside the city when they were being burned to an ashy non-existence.
 They always will be excluded outside the city for eternity because they no longer exist."
+The Targum Jonathan of Isaiah 34, in an indirect way, may also describe the same final ashy corpse cremation of the lifeless, non-existent, defeated wicked.
+Look below at how Revelation 14:10-11 connects with Targum Jonathan of Isaiah 34: